-The Association recently launched the National Advisory Center for Short Term Care Information.
+The Association launched the National Advisory Center for Short Term Care Information to increase public awareness.

-The standard short term care insurance policy provides coverage for one year or less.
-As a result, policies are less costly than traditional long-term care insurance policies that can provide benefits for longer periods of time.
+The standard short term care insurance policy provides coverage for two years or less.
+As a result, policies are less costly than traditional Long-Term Care Insurance policies that can provide benefits for more extended periods.

 "These policies are ideal for individuals in their 60s and 70s who can not health-qualify for traditional LTC coverage or those seeking a more affordable option."Jesse Slome

 According to AALTCI's latest research, 21 percent of those who applied for Long-Term Care insurance between ages 50 and 59 were declined by insurers last year.
 "Almost half (45%) of those who applied between ages 70 and 79 were declined because they had health issues.
 For many of these individuals, a short-term care policy is a great alternative option."